 Those who wish to apply for the UCLA applications must check their application status in the following ways:

-- Visit the website provided here and then login to your online portal.
+- Visit the Grad Ucla website and then login to your online portal.

 - Once you are on your dashboard page, you can check your application status quickly from here.